NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 14.md

 **He will show you a large room upstairs, furnished and ready.
 Make the preparations for us there."**

 ###### 16
-So the disciples went out, entered the city, and found it just as he had told them, and they prepared the Passover.Betrayal at the Passover
+So the disciples went out, entered the city, and found it just as he had told them, and they prepared the Passover.

+### Betrayal at the Passover

 ###### 17
 When evening came, he arrived with the Twelve.